arungudelli/angularjswiki/content/en/angular/how-to-select-an-element-in-angular-component-template/index.md

 +++
-title = "How to select an element in Angular Component Template" subtitle = "add a class dynamically using ngClass" summary ="To add a conditional class in Angular we can pass an object to `ngClass` where key is the class name and value is condition i.e., true or false" keywords=["conditional class angular,add class dynamically in Angular,ngClass angular"] date="2019-12-26T01:01:05+0000" lastmod="2019-12-26T02:45:18+0000" type="post" draft=true authors = ["admin"]
+title = "How to select an element in Angular Component Template" subtitle = "select an element in component template" summary ="To select an element in Angular component template use ViewChild decorator" keywords=["select an element in component template,ViewChild"] date="2019-12-26T01:01:05+0000" lastmod="2019-12-26T02:45:18+0000" type="post" draft=false authors = ["admin"]

 +++